SterlingIvey/swing_scout/README.md

 # Swing Scout

-Welcome to the Swing Scout repository! ⚾️This app is designed to help fantasy baseball enthusiasts make informed decisions about their fantasy teams.
+Welcome to the Swing Scout repository! ⚾️This app is designed to help fantasy baseball enthusiasts make informed decisions about their fantasy clubs.
 Using a combination of player statistics and predictive modeling, the app provides recommendations and insights to help you dominate your fantasy league.

 ## Features